DFE-Digital/publish-teacher-training-prototype/app/content/change-an-accredited-provider-relationship.md

 You'll be asked to specify which accredited provider you're working with for each course before you can publish it.

-If you want to give people at the accredited provider organisation access to your courses, you can [invite them to become a user](https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service/add-an-organisation).
+If you want to give people at the accredited provider organisation access to your courses, you can [invite them to become a user](https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service/add-and-remove-users).

 ## Changing your accredited provider

 If the organisation you were working with is no longer an accredited provider, you'll need to select a different provider before publishing any new courses.
-You'll be prompted to do this when publishing a course.
+You'll be prompted to do this when [publishing rolled over courses](https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service/rolled-over-courses).

 If you need to change an accredited provider for a course that has already been published on Find, contact us at becomingateacher@digital.education.gov.uk.